Jakersnell/RCC/README.md

     return 0;
 }
 ```
 And parse it to the following Abstract Syntax Tree.
+Printed by the 'ast_pretty_print' system to be more readable.
 ```
 <init dec> <fn> double take_and_return_double(double d) {
     <stmt> <var> int new_double = <expr> (